Find sustained energy with this adaptogenic herbal remedy for reproductive and adrenal health.

-Their village was impossible to get to without a boat and many miles from any civilization.
-We were told we rented the only motorboat in the region.
+Their remote village was impossible to get to without a boat.
+We were told we had rented the only motorboat in the region.
 Without it, the journey would have taken days to row.

 In the Nampoothiri village, a handful of elders still lived in tiny wooden huts.
 The elders had become severely kyphotic (hunched over) from going in and out of such small huts.
 The elder women of the tribe were still dressed in traditional pre-colonial garb, which was topless.
 This was a shocking scene in India—a culture that greatly values modesty.

-The Nampoothiri were unwilling to conform to British rule, finding safe haven in the mostly inaccessible back waters of Kerala.
-What a rare and special treat it was to visit this Ayurvedic village!
+The Nampoothiri were unwilling to conform to British rule, maintaining a cultural safehaven in the mostly inaccessible backwaters of Kerala.
+What a rare and special treat it was to visit this traditional Ayurvedic village!

-When the Ayurvedic vaidyas and nurses found out that my wife was pregnant, they enthusiastically made sure I had enough shatavari (Asparagus racemosus) to bring back to her.
-They gave it to me in powder form, the root, and pressed pills.
+When the Ayurvedic vaidyas, or doctors, and nurses found out that my wife back home was pregnant, they enthusiastically made sure I had enough shatavari (Asparagus racemosus) to bring to her.
+They gave it to me in root, pressed pill, and powder form.
 They even gave me a wine made from shatavari root and kept forcing me to drink more!

-They were emphatic that shatavari was the one herb that would carry a women throughout their entire reproductive life.
+The Nampoothiri were emphatic that shatavari was the one herb that would carry a women throughout her entire reproductive life.
 They suggested I give it to my daughters at the onset of puberty to help them start menstruating without any problems.
-They suggested the use of it before, during, and after pregnancies, as well as before, during, and after menopause.
-It was suggested to be used at the first sign of any menses-related concerns, as a reset rather than hormonal replacement.
+They suggested using it before, during, and after pregnancies, as well as before, during, and after menopause, and at the first sign of any menses-related concerns, as a reset rather than hormonal replacement.

-Shatavari translates to “100 Spouses,” denoting its ability to increase fertility and vitality.
-It is considered both a general tonic and a female reproductive tonic In Ayurveda.
-This amazing herb is known as the “Queen of Herbs,” because it promotes love and devotion.
+Shatavari translates to “100 Spouses,” denoting its use to increase fertility and vitality.
+In Ayurveda, it’s considered both a general tonic and a female reproductive tonic.
+This amazing herb is also known as the “Queen of Herbs,” because it promotes love and devotion.

-In a study published in the Indian Journal of Experimental Biology, shatavari was shown to enhance physical stamina and endurance, as well as increase the weight of fatigued adrenal glands after exercise stress, suggesting its adaptogenic support for adrenal health.
-Taking the stress off of the adrenals allows shatavari to effectively play its role as a reproductive tonic.
-(3)
+In a study published in the Indian Journal of Experimental Biology, shatavari was shown to enhance physical stamina and endurance in mice, as well as increase the weight of fatigued adrenal glands after exercise stress, suggesting it provides adaptogenic support for adrenal health.
+In turn, taking the stress off of the adrenals allows shatavari to effectively play its role as a reproductive tonic.3

-In a study published in the International Journal of Reproductive BioMedicine, shatavari was used as a reproductive tonic boosted the production of Gonadotropin-releasing hormone (GnRH), follicle-stimulating hormone (FSH), luteinizing hormone (LH), estrogen, and progesterone hormones.
-(4)
+In a study published in the International Journal of Reproductive BioMedicine, shatavari was used as a reproductive tonic and it boosted the production of Gonadotropin-releasing hormone (GnRH), follicle-stimulating hormone (FSH), luteinizing hormone (LH), estrogen, and progesterone hormones.4